Stress can be work-related, school-related, home-related, or some combination of the three.

 Does Stress Affect Everyone the Same Way?

-No. Stress statistics and studies show that stress comes with a variety of symptoms that not all people will have.
+Statistics and studies about stress show that it comes with a variety of symptoms that not all people will have.

 Some people experience irritability, restlessness, worry, and other emotional signs of stress.